aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/serieslayoutproperties/_index.md

 ```

-For the description of this property, please see [getMapLabelLayout()](../../com.aspose.cells/serieslayoutproperties\#getMapLabelLayout--)
+Sets the layout of map labels.

 **Parameters:**
 | Parameter | Type | Description |